 Marissa Soroudi is a contemporary artist who lives and works in New York.

-The resultant work is a collection of experiences and experiments that take the shape of photographs, paintings, sculptures and videos that aim to capture the essence of her encounters and communicate to the viewer as a better understanding of the ‘other’, and through this a better understanding of humanity and of self.
+The resultant work is a collection of experiences and experiments that take the shape of photographs, paintings, sculptures and videos that aim to express her understanding of the ‘other’, and through this a better understanding of humanity and of herself.

 I photographed men that I danced for in a strip club.
 Fascinated by the influence men had over the way I looked, I wanted to photograph these customers to look exactly like their female fantasy, in her costume and her makeup.
 At the end of an evening, a customer and his dancer would switch clothing and pose for me.
 This body of work looked at the dissolving female spirit in the place of male projection.
 I think it speaks on many levels in terms of sexuality and also asks questions about our cultural expectations of women.